lsst-dm/dmtn-026/index.rst

         :
             Function<ReturnT>(params)
         {}

         /* Other methods unnecessary for this wrap hidden */ };

 So we see that ``Function2`` inherits from both ``Function`` and ``afw::table::io::PersistableFacade``.
-In this case it is not immediately obvious that we will need the latter class available to python so we only include ``Function`` in our class declaration (which we place before our ``BasePolynomialFunction2`` delcaration)
+In this case it is not immediately obvious that we will need the latter class available to Python, so we only include ``Function`` in our class declaration (which we place before our ``BasePolynomialFunction2`` declaration)

 .. code-block:: c++